pymupdf/PyMuPDF/docs/annot.rst

       :rtype: :ref:`Pixmap`

-      .. note:: If the annotation has just been created or modified
+      .. note:: If the annotation has just been created or modified, you should reload the page first via *page = doc.reload_page(page)*.

    .. method:: setInfo(info=None, content=None, title=None, creationDate=None, modDate=None, subject=None)